effectivebpmwithjbossbpm/bpms-generic-loan-demo/README.md

 ----------------------------------
 1. [Download and unzip.](https://github.com/effectivebpmwithjbossbpm/bpms-generic-loan-demo/archive/master.zip)

-2. Add products to installs directory.
+2. Download JBoss EAP & JBoss BPM Suite, add to installs directory (see installs/README).

 3. Run 'init.sh' or 'init.bat' file.
 When running init.bat, be sure to run the script as an Administrator